Wireless Internet: 3G, 4G, 5G, Wimax, LTE and MoreWe explain and compare the most popular wireless internet services and technologies.

 This is where things get complicated.
 While a 4G standard exists, a number of companies jumped the gun, offering "4G" devices not technically in compliance with the 4G wireless standard.
 These services include LTE (Long Term Evolution) and HSPA+ (Evolved HSPA).
 The two technologies are virtually identical and use IP based architecture similar to those used by wired high speed internet services.

 Although the term 4G has essentially become a marketing tool, the devices do offer service significantly faster than 3G wireless services.
-Typical speeds range from 2.0 to 6.0 Mbps.
+Typical speeds range from 5.0 to 12.0 Mbps.
+Several companies have claimed data speed improvements of up to 50% over current 4G rates by using combinations of existing technologies and multiple data streams.
+In some areas this is being marketed as "Enhanced" 4G, LTE "Advanced" or even as 5G.

 WiMAX (3G and 4G)